 ELISA is a technique that allows the identification and quantification of known proteins to be ascertained by immunological means.
 The key to ELISA is linking an antibody to an enzyme that is capable of catalyzing a colorimetric or chemiluminescent reaction.
 ELISA was first developed in the early seventies and replaced radioimmunoassays which used radioactivity as the reporter mechanism.
 For biological products, ELISA is a common method for determining the presence and concentration of products.
 It is also used in cell based assays, immunogenicity studies and as a screening method.
-There are several common types of ELISA, direct ELISA, Indirect ELISA, Sandwhich ELISA, and Competitive ELISA.
+There are several common types of ELISA: Direct ELISA, Indirect ELISA, Sandwhich ELISA, and Competitive ELISA.

 In direct ELISA, an antigen is bound to the bottom of a 96 well plate and a rest of the well is blocked with a blocking agent (usually BSA or Milk).
 After washing, a primary antibody that is conjugated to an enzyme (such as horseradish peroxidase) binds to the antigen at the bottom of the well.
-The unbound primary antibody is washed away and when the chemical substrate is added which the enzyme acts upon to produce a colorimetric or chemiluminescent reaction which can be measure by a plate reader.
+The unbound primary antibody is washed away and when the chemical substrate is added, the enzyme acts upon the chemical substrate to produce a colorimetric or chemiluminescent reaction which can be measure by a plate reader.
 Direct ELISA is used to detect and quantify the amount of antigen present in a sample.

 When performing an indirect ELISA, the antigen is attached to the bottom of the plate and the plate is blocked just like direct ELISA.
 The primary antibody is then added and binds to the antigen.
 Excess primary antibody is washed away and the secondary antibody is added which binds to the primary antibody.
 Substrate is then added and the enzyme linked to the secondary antibody catalyzes a colormetric or chemiluminescent reaction which is detected using a plate reader.